google/starthinker/README.md

 This is not an officially supported Google product.
 It is a reference implementation.
-There is absolutley NO WARRANTY provided for using this code.  **The code is Apache Licensed and CAN BE fully modified, white labeled, and dissasmbled by your team.**
+There is absolutely NO WARRANTY provided for using this code.  **The code is Apache Licensed and CAN BE fully modified, white labeled, and disassembled by your team.**

 # Scaled Automation Application For Ad Operations Teams

 At gTech, we believe every ad operations team should be faster, nimbler, and able to use all their data sources to drive client impact.
 To that end, we've created StarThinker, a simple and intuitive web UI that allows users to create, edit, run, and schedule data pipelines consisting of data transfer and data processing jobs.
 StarThinker deploys on Google Cloud in minutes without engineering or coding required.
 [Read the WhitePaper](tutorials/images/StarThinker_Whitepaper.pdf).